prog4biol/pfb2019/README.md

 genebridge.txt            mapping_run.txt
 ```

 There are several more advanced types of wildcard patterns that you can read about in the **tcsh** manual page.
-For example, you can refer to files beginning with the characters "f" or "g" and ending with ".txt" this way:
+For example, if you want to match files that begin with the characters "f" or "g" and end with ".txt", you can use a range of characters inside square brackets `[f-g]` as part of the wildcard pattern.
+Here's an example

 ```
 (~) 57% ls -F [f-g]*.txt